 4. Obtain any safety culture assessments conducted at the site within the past five years to look for trends, licensee actions to address issues raised by the assessments, and information regarding effectiveness of the actions taken to resolve the issue.

+5. Consider IMC 2515 Appendix B, Attachment 2, pertaining to Inspection Preparation.

 Evaluation

-1. The terminology may differ from NRC terminology for the same application, e.g., the licensee may call safety culture by other terms such as safety culture attributes or principles, but the concepts addressed should be similar.
+1. The licensee’s terminology may differ from NRC terminology for the same application, e.g., the licensee may call safety culture traits by other terms such as safety culture attributes or principles, but the concepts addressed should be similar.

 2. Verification of comprehensiveness of licensee assessment

 (a) It is important to verify that adequate samples of functional groups and organizational levels were assessed.
 That is, a safety culture assessment that focuses only on the functional groups who perform work that has a clear nexus to safe plant operations (e.g., operations, maintenance, engineering, security) but excludes individuals from other support groups or contract organizations will be incomplete.
-Functional groups, such as human resources, financial services, and some technical support organizations, and contractor groups often fulfill roles in the organization that are important in shaping the safety culture.
+Functional groups, such as human resources, financial services, and some technical support organizations, and contractor groups often fulfill roles in the organization that are important in shaping the site’s safety culture.

 (b) Similar to the discussion in section 2.(a). above, a safety culture assessment that focuses only on some of the organizational levels may bias the results.

-(c) A key question to answer about the third-party safety culture assessment is whether the sample sizes used were adequate to ensure that the findings and conclusions from the assessment were representative of the populations and subpopulations of interest.
+(c) A key question to answer about the licensee’s third-party safety culture assessment is whether the sample sizes used were adequate to ensure that the findings and conclusions from the assessment were representative of the populations and subpopulations of interest.

-(1) In general, if the assessment team administered a survey in-person to groups of licensee employees and contractors and their sampling plan was to obtain responses from all site personnel, the number of survey respondents should be about 80% of the site population.
+(1) In general, if the licensee’s assessment team administered a survey in-person to groups of licensee employees and contractors and their sampling plan was to obtain responses from all site personnel, the number of survey respondents should be about 80% of the site population.

-(2) If the assessment plan was to administer the site survey by mail or electronically, the number of survey participants should typically fall between 60% and 70% of those who were asked to participate.
+(2) If the licensee’s assessment plan was to administer the site survey by mail or electronically, the number of survey participants should typically fall between 60% and 70% of those who were asked to participate.

-(3) If the survey results were based on lower percentages of the population than was identified in the sampling plan, then the assessment team should have collected and analyzed information to demonstrate that those who did participate and those who did not were not systematically different in a way that could bias the results of the survey.
+(3) If the survey results were based on lower percentages of the population than was identified in the licensee’s sampling plan, then the licensee’s assessment team should have collected and analyzed information to demonstrate that those who did participate and those who did not were not systematically different in a way that could bias the results of the survey.

 For example, if the survey systematically excluded everyone on the back shift, it is unlikely that the results would be valid.
 If there are inconsistencies in response rates among functional groups, i.e., certain group(s) exhibited lower participation rates, the licensee’s assessment team should have taken actions to understand the reasons for the differences and the effect on the accuracy of the data.